 It’s likely that your customers have too if your website takes too long to load.
 It is thought that over two thirds of people will back out of visiting your site if it takes more than two seconds to load

-Consumers have grown accustom to instantly being able to access whatever they want, whenever they want it, and this includes your website.
+Consumers have grown accustomed to instantly being able to access whatever they want, whenever they want it, and this includes your website.
 If they can’t get onto your site straight away, chances are that they will jump ship and won’t come back anytime soon.

 If you are here because your website is running slowly, or you simply want to perform a speed test to figure out how it is performing, then you have come to the right place.
 I am a web developer and digital marketing professional who has spent years creating, redesigning and fixing clients’ websites in addition to handling their SEO and marketing.